MMA-HHG/MMA/CUPRAD/README.md

     * The pre-processor does a lot of tedious work: mainly the conversion from SI inputs to *computational units **[C.U.]***.
 It will require a lot of thesting and work to Pythonise the pre-processor/include conversion in the main code/...
 I propse to clean up the pre-processor for now.
 * Data treatment:
     * The storing procedures need a better organisation.
 For example, the field is printed twice.
+    * There is a lot of redundant files produced form CUPRAD.
+We need to ensure that everything is in the HDF5-ouput.
+Other files will be removed.
 * Overall functionality
     * There are still some extensions of the code that shall be either commented or deprecated[^1] to provide a clear code.
 * Code continuation: it is now disallowed.
 THe purpose of it is to separate a long simulation into more jobs.
 It shall be easy to reintroduce: we just need to properly use the endplane as the input for the next run.